« Back

 If the student has a learning disability should they write about it?

 Students are not required to disclose their learning disability in their college application.
-However, for many students their learning disability is a significant part of their story.
-If students want to write about their educational journey, support them in this process.
-Encourage students to focus on what they have learned about themselves and the tools they have gained to help them succeed in the future.
-Facing and persevering with a learning disability demonstrates a level of resilience that colleges want to see.
+However, for many students, their learning disability is a significant part of their story.
+Students should be encouraged to showcase attributes that are beyond their learning disability and the tools they have gained to help them succeed in the future.

 What are the parameters of the essay?